-The TRANSIL PPB Binding Kit uses a column of 8 wells to determine the affinity to human serum albumin (HSA) and α_1 -acid glycoprotein (AGP) in a physiological mixture of 1:24. a) Photography of the assay plate and b) the annotated tube units supplied. c) Illustration of the assay plate showing the reference rows A and H (white wells) as well as the increasing HSA and AGP concentration from wells B to G (blue).
+The TRANSIL AGP Binding Kit uses a column of 8 wells to determine the affinity to α_1 -acid glycoprotein (AGP). a) Photography of the assay plate and b) the annotated tube units supplied. c) Illustration of the assay plate showing the reference rows A and H (white wells) as well as the increasing AGP concentration from wells B to G (blue).
 The dashed line indicates the row orientation of the plate: the same amount of drug is added to all tube wells in one column.
 The plate can be used for 12 compounds.